cypherpunk-academy/2064/en/082_2064_We have them.md

 Not like the Fuck other plans we had.
 I left the boys here in my apartment.
 What a fucking plan.
-Here and here they sat with their laptops and I was here in the room as Sigur ...
+Here and here they sat with their laptops, and I was here in the room as Sigur ...
 Sigur ..."
 He breathed hard.
-„...
+"...
 Sig..."

 One of the two video conference monitors went down from the ceiling and showed the agent from San Diego.

-Agent on monitor: "Fortunato?"
+Agent on a monitor: "Fortunato?"

 Fortunato dry: "Yes."
 He stood up in front of the monitor.